PiNet/PiNet.github.io/articles/advanced/kernels.md

 ##So where does PiNet come into all this?
 With PiNet, the kernel and initramfs version is extremely important.
 Both live on the SD card with normal Raspberry Pi firmware and all the config files.
-**PiNet currently uses the Raspbian team kernels as they contain the required extra modules (AUFS, SquashFS and NBD) which are missing from the Raspberry Pi foundation kernels.** - this is being worked on though.
+**PiNet currently uses the Raspbian team kernels as they contain the required extra modules (OverlayFS or AUFS, SquashFS and NBD) which are missing from the Raspberry Pi foundation kernels.** - this is being worked on though.
 You may notice after software updates to PiNet, sometimes your PiNet clients will randomly reboot just after hitting the login screen a single time.
 This is because they have detected they are running an out of date version of the kernel files (mismatch with the version on the server) and the server has automatically copied the new kernel and initramfs over to the SD card.
 It must restart the Pi to apply the update.
 It should only happen a single time for each SD card on a new kernel update.

 ##I am impatient and want to try the new kernel features right now!